 - Transportation.
 Whether you lease a car, own a car, or use public transportation, this is an essential category of spending to help you get to work, visit friends and family, and participate in everyday life.

 You might have some flexibility in spending on these needs.
-Some people can get by with a modest clothing budget by purchasing used clothes from thrift stores while others might save money on utilities by skipping air conditioning (based on where you live).
+Some people can get by with a modest clothing budget by purchasing used clothes from thrift stores.
+People in mild climates might save money on utilities by skipping air conditioning.
 If you know how much you spend on your needs, you'll have a solid foundation for your monthly budget.

 Wants: Important to you for your quality of life

-If you can cover your needs with room to spare in your budget, you could have an enhanced lifestyle.
-Your spending might expand to include things you want but don't necessarily need:
+If you can cover your needs with room to spare in your budget, your spending might expand to include things you want but don't necessarily need:

 - Take-out meals and restaurants.
 While food is a need, going out to eat is not.
-Relying on groceries is far less expensive than dining at restaurants, but you might decide you want that every so often.
+Cooking at home is usually far less expensive than dining at restaurants, but an occasional meal out can save time and bring joy.

 - Gym memberships.
 Instead of exercising at home or outdoors, you might go to a dedicated place to focus on your physical fitness.

 - New (or new to you) car.
 If you're relying on public transportation or a hand-me-down car, you might be thinking about buying or leasing a car of your own.
-If there are other transportation options available to you, this is definitely something that's just nice to have.
+Owning a car gives you more flexibility than public transportation, but also includes costs such as auto insurance, maintenance and repairs.

 - Vacation.
-Traveling and staying at hotels or resorts might not be a need, but having new experiences in new places is an essential element that people crave at times.
-Taking a low-cost trip, such as camping, might fill this want—or you might find that a beach getaway is something you're willing to pay for.
+Traveling might not be a need, but having new experiences in new places is a meaningful and memorable part of life.
+Taking a low-cost trip, such as camping, might fill this want—or you might decide that a beach getaway is something you're willing to pay for.

 The difference between needs and wants is about upgrading your lifestyle.
 It's possible to have a simple lifestyle on a budget that covers your needs and a few wants here and there, but if you want more features and frills, you'll need to spend a bit more.